 Descriptive photography is a report, for example, descriptive facts, wildlife naturalism.
 It is intended to provide factual evidence.
-We often call this type of photography, “illustrative photography”.
+I often call this type of photography, “illustrative photography”.

 Artistic photography is the photography of emotion.
 Through emotional photography, the photographer reveals his hidden feelings.
 Artistic photography also has many disciplines.
-We will come back to this topic in a future article.
+I will come back to this topic in a future article.

 The two photographic approaches are interesting.
 However, a photographer can find himself in both according to his activities.
-For our part, we practiced illustrative photography when we worked for magazines or photo agencies.
-After ten years, we chose artistic photography with a passion because it corresponded exactly to our deepest aspirations.
+For my part, I practiced illustrative photography when I worked for magazines or photo agencies.
+After ten years, I chose artistic photography with a passion because it corresponded exactly to my deepest aspirations.

 Having a Clear Vision of Photographic Style

 The first step to making interesting photographs is to define a very clear photographic style.
 This is also called the “photographic approach” or “the photographic vision”.

 Following the photographic analysis, which will culminate in the well-defined development of a style, the photographer will have all the elements to create photographs that connect his character and passion to the messages he wants to transmit to his audience.

 The photographic style is what one can call “personal photographic writing”.